juliangav/www.julian.is/site/content/articles/2018-06-10-serverside-split-testing.md

 ---
-title: "Server-Side A/B Testing for Static Websites"
+title: "Server-Side Split Testing for Static Websites"
 description:  When to use it, when to avoid it, and setting up your testing stack.
 tags: [abtesting, staticwebsites, jamstack]
 lastmod: 2018-03-01